Sometimes being a homeowner feels a little like being a firefighter: one thing goes wrong, you fix it, and another leak springs up.

 Anyone who has been to Phoenix can say for sure that the ventilation of a home is important.

 In a hot climate, it’s important to know how well your home is being ventilated through the attic.

 Getting the Roof Installed

-Installation method also matters depending on climate.
+The installation method also matters depending on the climate.

-This can be anything from how the shingles are attached, how air flow is determined, and how the roof deck is cleaned.
+This can be anything from how the shingles are attached, how airflow is determined, and how the roof deck is cleaned.

 Make sure to only work with well-reviewed professionals.